wso2-attic/ballerina-integrator/README.md

 To understanding how you can use asynchronous invocations with Ballerina, let’s consider an Stock Quote Summary service.

-- The Stock Quote Summary service will call the backend to get the stock data
+- The Stock Quote Summary service will call a remote backend to get the stock data
-- The Ballerina Stock Quote Summary service will call the backend 3 times asynchronously
+- The Ballerina Stock Quote Summary service will call the remote backend for three separate endpoints asynchronously
-- Finally, the Summary servie will send all the details from 3 backend calls to the client.
+- Finally, the quote summary servie will append all the results from three backend and send the responses to the client.
-.

 The following figure illustrates the scenario of the Stock Quote Summary service with asynchronous invocations.